andwilson36/E-Commerce_Back_End/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # E-Commerce_Back_End
 Building the back-end for a e-commerce site using ORM.
-Using URL routes the user can see the stock, add to stock, delete stock or create new stock.
+Using URL routes the user can see the stock, add to stock, delete stock or create new stock, all through the back-end routes.

 ## Table of Contents